The Ultimate Swim Across Lake Lugano

 Those swimmers who wish to swim across Lake Lugano may complete several steps with the LLSA before they dive in swimming.
 It is important to be honest about your own abilities and to be aware of the time, effort and training necessary to make an attempt.
 Please make sure to read all the information here thoroughly before proceeding with your booking.
 A few key points to remember

-• Any questions concerning your Stella swim should be directed toward the LLSA Secretary here.
+Any questions concerning your Stella swim should be directed toward the LLSA here.

-• Remember to confirm when and where to meet your escort boat.
-Typically swims begin early in the morning and are completed in the afternoon of the following day.
+Remember to confirm when and where to meet your escort boat.
+Typically swims begin early in the morning.

-• Become familiar with what the LLSA requires of swimmers and please read the LLSA rules and note the application deadlines.
+Become familiar with what the LLSA requires of swimmers and please note the application deadlines.

-1) Choose the date you wish to attempt your swim.
+1. Choose your dates.
 Make sure to book your preferred dates as early as possible (usually a year in advance and no later than the 31st of March in the year of your swim), to ensure you secure the dates you want.
+Bookings must be made for the entire swim window.
+Specific days cannot be selected.
+Your swim may take place at any point during this window, depending on the weather and lake conditions.
+Remember to be prepared and remain flexible, ensuring that you are available to swim at any point during your swim window.

-• Deposit: upon booking (usually a year in advance and no later than the 31st of March in the year of your swim).
+Deposit: due upon booking (usually a year in advance and no later than the 31st of March in the year of your swim).

 If you cannot meet these deadlines, then you must make contact with the office well in advance of the above dates to see if your registration can be extended.
 Any additional paperwork, such as a change of team members and paperwork corrections etc, may attract an additional admin fee and there is no guarantee that this paperwork can be completed on time.
 Your LLSA registration could be cancelled if it is not completed by the 31st of March so make sure you are not late!